nodepy/nodepy/README.md

 - fix `is_virtualenv()` which returned True outside a virtual environment
 - use `.git*` default exclude pattern, fix exclude patterns read from package manifest in `walk_package_files()`
+- fix `ppym dist` which would not close the archive before returning, which caused `ppym publish` to upload an empty package archive

 ### v0.0.10